 - Coordination Drills: Activities that require the hands and eyes to work together, or involve sequential movements, enhance overall motor control.

-The benefits of consistent functional training for seniors are extensive.
+The benefits of consistent functional fitness for seniors are extensive.
 Beyond the improved ability to perform daily tasks, it can lead to increased confidence, better posture, reduced chronic pain, enhanced cognitive function through improved blood flow to the brain, and a greater sense of independence.

 Getting Started and Preventive Measures